CodeStix/airconsole-crack/README.md

 ## Android
 This is only possible via [airconsole.com](https://airconsole.com/) in the browser, not in the app.

-I didn't test this on any android phone, but find a way to execute the following javascript code.
+I didn't test this on any android device, but find a way to execute the following javascript code.
 ```js
 // After executing, you are the hero, every device should be notified about this.
 window.app.becomePremium();